edvin/tornadofx-idea-plugin/README.md

 **Requires TornadoFX 1.4.6**

+## Download

+This plugin is available in the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/8339) so you can download it directly from your IDE.

 ## Work in progress

-This plugin is alpha release at best, and is a work in progress.
-An announcement will be made when it's ready for prime time, but any feedback is much appreciated.
+This plugin is is a work in progress.
+Please report any [issues](https://github.com/edvin/tornadofx-idea-plugin/issues)

 ### Features